 Sexual intercourse during the day in the month of Ramadan is a very important issue in the discussion of fasting because it has consequences that can affect all worship performed during this holy month.
-Fasting in Islam is not only about refraining from eating and drinking, but also refraining from all actions that can break the fast, including sexual intercourse.
+Fasting in Islam is not only about refraining from eating and drinking but also refraining from all actions that can break the fast, including sexual intercourse.
 In this case, Islamic law pays close attention to the intention and awareness of the perpetrator.
-If someone accidentally commits sexual intercourse because they forget or are forced to, then Islam provides leniency by not imposing the punishment of expiation, but still requires the person to make up for the broken fast.
-However, if sexual intercourse is done intentionally, then the perpetrator must not only replace the fast, but must also undergo a severe punishment of explation as a form of atonement for his violation of the fasting worship.
+If someone accidentally commits sexual intercourse because they forget or are forced to, then Islam provides leniency by not imposing the punishment of expiation but still requires the person to make up for the broken fast.
+However, if sexual intercourse is done intentionally, then the perpetrator must not only replace the fast, but must also undergo a severe punishment of expiation as a form of atonement for his violation of the fasting worship.

-The author views the importance of this discussion not only to complement the existing discourse, but also to provide a complete and proportional understanding for Muslims in facing similar cases in everyday life.
-This study will be analyzed based on the comparative fiqh approach (muqaranah al-madzahib) by comparing the opinions of Imam Malik and Imam Syafi'i.
+The author views the importance of this discussion not only to complement the existing discourse, but also to provide complete proportional and а understanding for Muslims in facing similar cases in everyday life.
+This study be analyzed based on will the comparative figh approach (mugaranah al-madzahib) by comparing the opinions of Imam Malik and Imam Syafi'i.